cfranco92/MEAN_stack_Project/README.md

 ### Angular Developer Experience
 One of the points in favor is that every time we make changes in our files they will be reflected in our browser automatically without having to recompile by hand and without having to refresh.

+---
-## 4. Installation and configuration of the environment configuration
+## 4. Installation and configuration of the Angular environment
 We need to define our editor, in our case we will use VS-Code.

 Another tools we will use is the console or terminal.
 In our case we will use Hyper or Iterm2 on MacOS.